-The beautiful white-sands of Luskentyre beach make it possibly the most photographed beach in the Outer Hebrides.
-Located on Harris' west coast the beach has beautiful views of Harris' hills and the isle of Taransay.
+The beautiful white-sands of Luskentyre beach make it one of the most photographed beaches in the Outer Hebrides.
+Located on Harris' west coast the beach has beautiful views of Harris' hills and the Isle of Taransay.

-5) Stac Pollaidh, Assynt: Hike Torridon's iconic little 612 m hill Stac Pollidadh (pronounced Stac Polly), after reaching the craggy summit and lingering to soak up the views of Suilven, a neighbouring Corbet with its iconic two-hump silhouette.
+Hike to the craggy peak of 612 m high Stac Pollidadh (pronounced Stac Polly), and linger to soak up the views of Suilven, a neighbouring Corbet with an iconic two-hump silhouette.

 6) Triple Buttress hike on Beinn Eighe, Torridon

-Complete the Triple Buttress hike to the mountain's loch affording magnificent views of the towering 200 m high cliffs.
+Complete the Triple Buttress hike to the mountain's loch, which affords magnificent views of the towering 200 m high cliffs.

 7) The Old Man of Storr, Skye

-A short, but rewarding hike just a 20 minute drive from Portree.
-Hike towards the Trotternish Ridge and it's array of interesting rock features until you reach the needle of rock known locally as The Old Man of Storr.
+A short, but rewarding, walk just a 20 minute drive from Portree.
+Hike towards the Trotternish Ridge and its array of interesting rock features until reaching the needle of rock known locally as The Old Man of Storr.
 The views over the Sound of Raasay to the mainland are spectacular rendering this one of Skye's most popular hikes.
-It's popularity means it's best enjoyed in the morning or during the quieter months of the tourist season.
+Its popularity means it's best enjoyed in the morning or during the quieter months of the tourist season.